Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Environment Model

-Analyzing the longitudinal positions using a map facilitates the refinement of the environment with agents that influence decision-making.
-These objects are referred to as scene objects and denoted by $\objects_{\scene}$, where $\objects_{\scene} \subseteq \objects_{\environment}$.
+It is important to note that this transformation is not always bijective \cite{tas2014integrating}.
+We define agents that influence decision-making as scene objects and denote by $\objects_{\scene}$, where $\objects_{\scene} \subseteq \objects_{\environment}$.
 For instance, in \cref{fig:plot_distance}, the red, green, and black vehicles are considered scene objects, whereas the beige vehicle is not.

-Planning requires forecasting the future motion of $\objects_{\scene}$ over a specified planning time horizon.
-This involves two interconnected classification challenges: route prediction and maneuver intention prediction \cite{lefevre2014survey, brown2020modeling}.
-Distinct maneuver alternatives, or homotopies, are formed by the combinations of these predictions \cite{bender2015combinatorial,park2015homotopy,patterson2021optimal}.
-Therefore, the number of such homotopies increases exponentially with the count of participants and the availability of route options \cite{tas2014integrating,altche2017partitioning}.
-Some works use mixed integer quadratic programming to find the optimal homotopy efficiently \cite{park2015homotopy, qian2016optimal, burger2018cooperative}.
-A crucial point to emphasize is that the uncertainty introduced by different homotopies presents a greater challenge for safe planning than the uncertainties within a specific homotopy, due to the greater variability in the state space between homotopies compared with the variability of a single homotopy.